thc1006/p62-pdl1-llps-starter/paper/MANUSCRIPT_bioRxiv_FOR_PDFLATEX.md

 #### Correlation Analysis

-We examined pairwise correlations between PD-L1 (CD274) and each LLPS-associated protein using Spearman's rank correlation coefficient (ρ), which is robust to outliers and does not assume linear relationships.
-Statistical significance was assessed using two-sided tests, with P-values adjusted for multiple testing using the Benjamini-Hochberg false discovery rate (FDR) procedure at α = 0.05.
+We examined pairwise correlations between PD-L1 (CD274) and each LLPS-associated protein using Spearman's rank correlation coefficient (\ensuremath{\rho}), which is robust to outliers and does not assume linear relationships.
+Statistical significance was assessed using two-sided tests, with P-values adjusted for multiple testing using the Benjamini-Hochberg false discovery rate (FDR) procedure at $\alpha$ = 0.05.

 #### Partial Correlation Analysis